 While most spiders aren’t poisonous, you probably don’t want to find them in your shoes or the kitchen pantry.

-So, what can you do to get rid of spiders in your home?
-We asked pest removal expert Chris Voyce from Easy Pest Supplies for his top tips on how to safely remove spiders from the home.
+So, what can you do to deter spiders in your home?
+We asked pest control removal expert Chris Voyce from Easy Pest Supplies for his top tips on how to safely remove spiders from the home.

 When you should remove spiders